fasteerjs/fasteer/README.md

 cors?: boolean | string
 ```

-Enables the `fastify-cors` plugin.
-By default it is `false`.
-When set to a string, it sets the value of the `Access-Control-Allow-Origin` header.
+Enables the `fastify-cors` plugin. by default it is `false`.
+Setting it to a boolean either enables it with default settings or disables it.
+You can also pass an object which is settings for the fastify-cors plugin, for more information see [fastify-cors README](https://github.com/fastify/fastify-cors#options).

 Examples: